How to Get MC & DOT Numbers and Activate Your Trucking Authority

 What is Trucking Authority?

-Like many words in the trucking industry, motor carrier operating authority is used interchangeably with many other terms like; trucking authority, MC authority, DOT authority, MC Number, and USDOT Number.
+Like many words in the trucking industry, motor carrier authority is used interchangeably with many other terms like; trucking authority, MC authority, DOT authority, MC Number, and USDOT Number.
 Most of the time, these terms are referring to the same thing.

 How to Get Operating Authority